ausdfrost/data_anonymization_for_crisis_response/README.md

 I am using spaCy natural language processing and various data manipulation methods to anonymize crisis case narratives given by [CAHOOTS](https://whitebirdclinic.org/cahoots/) (a crisis response organization in Eugene, OR.).

 ## File structure
-A quick overview on the data paths.
+A quick overview on the files in this repository.
 1. Exploration on building the various scripts lives here: '[exploration](exploration)'
 2. Deployable scripts live here: '[deployable](deployable)'
 3. Example data and resources live here: '[data](data)'